jiqing112/Gnome-Global-AppMenu/README.md

 --------------
 I don't want donations, I work only for users and not for companies or communities that receive money or donations.

 This is a fork of an old extension I made for Cinnamon.
-The initial extension doesn't support Cinnamon anymore, as all extensions were `forked by Clement`: https://github.com/linuxmint/cinnamon-spices-applets/issues/385 who has no respect for the other developers' work.
+The initial extension doesn't support Cinnamon anymore, as all extensions were `forked by Clement`

 Latest update: 16 April 2017